Catholic Church: 20th century

-John Paul II

-In 1978, Pope John Paul II, formerly Archbishop of Kraków in the Polish People's Republic, became the first non-Italian pope in 455 years.
-His 26 1/2-year pontificate was one of the longest in history.
-Mikhail Gorbachev, the president of the Soviet Union, credited the Polish pope with hastening the fall of communism in Europe.
+In 1978 Pope John Paul II, formerly Archbishop of Kraków in the Polish People's Republic, became the first non-Italian pope in 455 years.
+His 26 1/2-year pontificate was one of the longest in history and was credited with hastening the fall of communism in Europe.
 John Paul II sought to evangelize an increasingly secular world.
-He instituted World Youth Day as a "worldwide encounter with the pope" for young people; it is now held every two to three years.
 He travelled more than any other pope, visiting 129 countries, and used television and radio as means of spreading the church's teachings.
 He also emphasized the dignity of work and natural rights of labourers to have fair wages and safe conditions in Laborem exercens.
-He emphasized several church teachings, including moral exhortations against abortion, euthanasia, and against widespread use of the death penalty, in Evangelium Vitae.
+He emphasized several church teachings, including moral exhortations against abortion, euthanasia and against the widespread use of capital punishment, in Evangelium Vitae.

-From the late 20th century, the Catholic Church has been criticized for its doctrines on sexuality, its inability to ordain women, and its handling of sexual abuse cases.

-In 1992, the Vatican acknowledged its error in persecuting Galileo 359 years earlier for proving the Earth revolved around the Sun.

 21st century

-In 2005, following the death of John Paul II, Pope Benedict XVI, head of the Congregation for the Doctrine of the Faith under John Paul II, was elected.
-He was known for upholding traditional Christian values against secularization, and for increasing use of the Tridentine Mass as found in the Roman Missal of 1962, which he titled the "Extraordinary Form".
-In 2012, the 50th anniversary of Vatican II, an assembly of the Synod of Bishops discussed re-evangelising lapsed Catholics in the developed world.
+Pope Benedict XVI, elected in 2005, was known for upholding traditional Christian values against secularization, and for increasing use of the Tridentine Mass as found in the Roman Missal of 1962, which he titled the "Extraordinary Form".
 Citing the frailties of advanced age, Benedict resigned in 2013, becoming the first pope to do so in nearly 600 years.
-His resignation has caused controversy among a minority of Catholics who say Benedict did not fully resign the papacy.